TEP Financial Assistance

-This loan is eligible for the Teacher Loan Forgiveness program.
+This loan is eligible for the Federal Teacher Loan Forgiveness program.
 Under this program, if you teach full-time for five complete and consecutive academic years in certain elementary and secondary schools and educational service agencies that serve low-income families, and meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Unsubsidized Loan.
 Please view their website for more information.

 The Graduate PLUS Loan program is administered by the UCSB Financial Aid office.
 Please review the UCSB Financial Aid Office Graduate Loans and the PLUS Loan Federal Student Aid webpages for more information.
 Questions can be directed to the UCSB Financial Aid office TEP advisor.